solid/webid-profile/notes/pre-final-draft.md

 ### Public Type Index (usually called publicTypeIndex.ttl)

-The Public Type Index document MUST be of type `solid:ListedDocument` and `solid:TypeIndex`.

-The Public Type Index document contains registration entries that are *discoverable by outside users and applications*.
-For example, think of a registration like a phone number in a public phonebook, which contains publicly-discoverable mappings of people's names to phone numbers and addresses.
+The Public Type Index document contains registration entries that are *discoverable* by outside users and applications but which are not necessarily *accessible* to all applications or users.
+For example, suppose I have one address book that is only for myself, one that is for a specific group of colleagues, and one that is for the general public.
+The one that is only for me should be listed in the private type index.
+The other two should be listed in the public type index.
+The fully public listing will point to a publicly accessible resource while the one just for my colleagues will point to a resource restricted by access control methods.
+Both the public and restricted reesources are discoverable in the public type index because an app that is not operating as the WebID owner can not see the private type index.

 Example of a Public Type Index document.
 This contains a public resource of type `vcard:AddressBook` located at the resource address